kardiachain/rust-kardia/packages/consensus/spec/consensus.md

 Whenever the consensus receives +2/3 prevotes of a proposal for the first time, such proposal is considered as a valid proposal.
 This caching method which helps to reduce the time to propose a new proposal.

+Block is divided into parts and they are sent via gossip protocol.
+A proposer will send their summary of the proposal and proposal parts.
+Peers will receive: the summary, detail proposal then do the validation.
+If peers are not received any proposal from the proposer, peers will vote for nil in both states `Prevote` and `Precommit` then proceed to a new round.

+TODO: evidence for suspicious vote

 ### Pseudocode

 #### Terms